equivalentideas/independent-archive-principles/independent-archive-principles.md

 ### Think long term

 From day one, plan for shut down.
 All projects end.
 Small, under-resourced, personal projects are not excluded.
 Discuss and have a plan for this situation.
-If possible, the records should remain accessible long after work has stopped on the project.
+If possible, the records should remain accessible long after work on the project has stopped.

 ### Stay small, let others create meta-collections